Jill Adams: Film career

+Personal life

+In 1951 she married, firstly, a young American navy yeoman, Jim Adams, whose surname she adopted professionally.
+The marriage resulted in the birth of a daughter, Tina.

+At the peak of her acting career in 1957, Adams married, secondly, the well-known BBC TV and radio personality Peter Haigh, and had a second daughter, Peta Louise.
+In 1971, the whole family moved to the Algarve, in southern Portugal, where they ran a small hotel for several years in the village of Albufeira.

 When her second marriage ended, she continued with a restaurant career, accompanied by her partner Mike.
 Some years later she retired from the business and with her new partner, Alan "Buster" Jones, an accountant, went to live just outside Lisbon.
 They later moved to Spain, where they enjoyed homes close to Alicante, then Barcelona and eventually in the Costa del Sol.

 After Buster died in 1996, she moved back to Portugal, to be with her granddaughter, Emma, and her great-granddaughter, Tania, and began painting again.
 She had cancer from 2005 until her death in 2008.